sashinpivotal/cnd-instructor-lab-notes/README.md

 ## Spring MVC with REST endpoints

-### Tell students
+### Talking points

 - Don't change the test code - that is the contract

 - Show how to create remove compile errors also when there two compile errors in a single lin, you have to fix the one inside first

 - Make sure TimeEntry constructor with the correct naming - otherwise you will have hardtime reading test code

 - The reason we have a constructor that does not set id is because we want to simulate the repository behavior where id gets generated by the database

-### Things to consider
+- Bill mentioned how to create an interface from code??

 #### InMemoryRepositoryTest

-- How to set the `id` field when user creates a `TimeEntry` with without `id`
+- How to set the `id` field of `TimeEntry` when it gets created with without `id` argument

 - When creating a code for `list` method, IDE uses boolean
   instead of `List<TimeEntry>` - `isEmpty()` method will cause